VikashSaharan1/prime-challage/README.md

 # prime-challenge

-This Program is for print prime table via php command line.
+This Program is print prime table via php command line.
 It is develop by vikash saharan.